 China Airlines's score of 34 is higher than 62% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, China Airlines reported total carbon emissions of approximately 6,065,000,000 kg CO2e, comprising about 6,049,568,000 kg CO2e from Scope 1 emissions (mobile combustion) and approximately 16,839,000 kg CO2e from Scope 2 emissions.
-This marks a slight increase from 2022, where emissions were about 5,451,000,000 kg CO2e (5,435,050,000 kg CO2e from Scope 1 and approximately 16,468,000 kg CO2e from Scope 2).
-China Airlines has set ambitious climate commitments, aiming for a 41% reduction in carbon emissions from ground operations by 2030 compared to 2009 levels.
-Additionally, the airline has committed to achieving net zero emissions across all scopes by 2050.
-Specific near-term targets include a 26% reduction in well-to-wake Scope 1 and 3 jet fuel greenhouse gas emissions per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
-The airline's emissions data is independently reported and does not cascade from any parent organisation.
-China Airlines is actively working towards its climate goals, aligning with industry standards and demonstrating a commitment to sustainability in the aviation sector.
+In 2023, China Airlines reported total carbon emissions of approximately 6,067,249,000 kg CO2e, comprising 6,048,568,000 kg CO2e from Scope 1 emissions and 16,839,000 kg CO2e from Scope 2 emissions.
+The airline has not disclosed Scope 3 emissions data for this year.
+China Airlines has set ambitious climate commitments, aiming for net zero emissions in its operating activities by 2050, applicable to both Scope 1 and Scope 2 emissions.
+Additionally, the airline is targeting a 41% reduction in carbon emissions from ground operations by 2030, compared to 2009 levels.
+Furthermore, under the Science Based Targets initiative (SBTi), China Airlines has committed to reducing well-to-wake Scope 1 and 3 jet fuel greenhouse gas emissions by 26% per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
+This target includes land-related emissions and removals from bioenergy feedstocks, although it does not account for non-CO₂ factors contributing to aviation-induced warming.
+Overall, China Airlines is actively working towards significant emissions reductions while aligning with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents